 Professionals may also want to have a discussion with a colleague from another agency to get a better understanding of the child and their family, this should be with the family's consent.
 Support for the child and family may need early support help and completing an Early help assessment may help in the responding to concerns.

-Each Early Years settings and childminders will need to have their own Supporting families offer.
-Please follow the link for guidance and support Early Help in the Early Years Worcestershire County Council
+Every Early Years setting including childminders should have their own early help offer.
+Please follow the link for guidance and support Early Help family support | Worcestershire County Council

 Emerging concerns